Parliament of Uganda

-The parliament of Uganda is the country's legislative body.
-Unicameral, the most significant of the Ugandan parliament's functions is to pass laws that will provide good governance in the country.
-The government ministers are bound to answer to the people's representatives on the floor of the house.
+The Parliament of Uganda is the unicameral legislature of the Republic of Uganda.
+One of its primary functions is to pass laws that support effective governance in the country.
+Government ministers are required to answer to the people's representatives on the floor of the house and may be appointed from amongst its members.

 Through the various parliamentary committees, parliament scrutinises government programmes, particularly as outlined in the State of the Nation address by the president.
-The fiscal issues of the government, such as taxation and loans need the sanction of the parliament, after appropriate debate.
+Fiscal matters, such as taxation and loans, require parliamentary approval after appropriate debate.Parliament also holds the authority to confirm certain presidential nominations and, through a motion of censure, may compel a Minister to resign.

 Composition

-The 11th Parliament(2021-2026) has a total of 557 seats, including 353 representatives elected using first-past-the-post voting in single winner constituencies.
+The 11th Parliament (2021–2026) has a total of 557 seats, including 353 representatives elected using first-past-the-post voting in single winner constituencies.
 Using the same method, 146 seats reserved for women are filled, with one seat per district.
 Finally, 30 seats are indirectly filled via special electoral colleges: 10 by the army, 5 by youths, 5 by elders, 5 by unions, 5 by people with disabilities and 28 Ex Officio Members.
 In each of these groups, at least one woman must be elected (at least two for the army group).

 In 2016, it was composed of 288 constituency representatives, 121 district woman representatives, ten Uganda People's Defence Force representatives, five representatives of the youth, five representatives of persons with disabilities, five representatives of workers, and seventeen ex officio members.